MissVeronica/UM-Mobile-Number-Login/README.md

 For the second option replace current Username or Email Login field with your Mobile Number Field.

-Set the mobile_number meta key value Validation to "Unique Metakey value".
+Set the "mobile_number" meta key value Validation to "Unique Metakey value".
 ### Mobile Number Requirements
 May start with + sign and may contain spaces/blanks among the digits.